 Early Semester System.
 The College operates under the early semester system, which allows students to complete their final exams for fall semester before Christmas, enjoy an extended Christmas vacation, and complete exams for the spring semester on or before May 15.
-All classes during the regular semester are scheduled Monday through Friday, with no Saturday classes.
+All classes during the regular semester are scheduled Monday through Friday.